-NEW YORK, May 20 The dollar fell against the
+NEW YORK, May 20 The U.S. dollar fell against

 Federal Reserve Chairman Ben Bernanke would hint at tapering

-Market focus is shifting to Bernanke's testimony to Congress
+Focus is shifting to Bernanke's testimony to Congress on

-speculation the U.S. central bank may trim its bond purchases
+speculation the central bank may taper its bond purchases sooner

 "We may have been moving a little bit too early," said